-As a result of the above factors, our independent registered public accounting firm has indicated in their audit opinion, contained in our financial statements included in this annual report on Form 10-K that they have serious doubts about our ability to continue as a going concern.
+As a result of the above factors, our independent registered public accounting firm has indicated in their audit opinion, contained in our financial statements included in this annual report on Form 10-K, that they have serious doubts about our ability to continue as a going concern.
 The financial statements have been prepared assuming the Company will continue as a going concern.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."